Mastopexy Sydney

 Disclaimer: Individual results may vary.
 A consultation with a Specialist Plastic Surgeon is recommended to assess suitability and discuss risks.

-Mastopexy Combined with Augmentation Mammoplasty
+Mastopexy and Augmentation Mammoplasty Sydney

 What to expect from Mastopexy Surgery

-Procedure Overview:
+Procedure Overview

 • Procedure time: Approximately 2.5 hours